ckswilliams/modOpenREM/docs/netdicom-orthanc-config.rst

     -- Set this to '\\'' on Windows, or '/' on Linux local dir_sep = '\\'

+    -- Set this to true if you want Orthanc to keep physics test studies, and have it -- put them in the physics_to_keep_folder.
+Set it to false to disable this feature local use_physics_filtering = true

     -- Set this to the path where you want to keep physics-related DICOM images local physics_to_keep_folder = 'E:\\conquest\\dicom\\physics\\'

-    -- Set this to the path and name of your zip utility local zip_executable = 'D:\\Server_Apps\\7zip\\7za.exe a'
+    -- Set this to the path and name of your zip utility (used with physics-related images) local zip_executable = 'D:\\Server_Apps\\7zip\\7za.exe a'

-    -- Set this to the path and name of your remove folder command, including switches -- for it to be quiet
-    local rmdir_cmd = 'rmdir /s/q'
+    -- Set this to the path and name of your remove folder command, including switches -- for it to be quiet (used with physics-related images) local rmdir_cmd = 'rmdir /s/q'
     -------------------------------------------------------------------------------------